jeremymaya/herokufy-dotnet/README.md

 This is a proof of concept that an ASP.NET web application with a relational database can be continuously integrated and deployed to [Heroku](https://www.heroku.com) by combining the power of [Docker](https://www.docker.com) and [GitHub Actions](https://github.com/features/actions).

 There are many blogs that explain either how to dockerize an ASP.NET web application or how to deploy the app to Heroku.
-However, all of them fell short of guiding me to deploy a useful ASP.NET web application with databases and environmental variables.
+However, all of them fell short of guiding me to deploy a useful ASP.NET web application with databases and environment variables.
 This document will fill that gap and go over how to deploy an ASP.NET web application with Heroku Postgres using Docker and GitHub.

 [Azure](https://azure.microsoft.com/en-us) is often costly despite being one of the popular options for hosting ASP.NET web applications.
 This project has swapped the following from Azure to minimize the hosting cost while fully showcasing your project: